-A series bible is essentially a pitch document that supports you in selling your television idea.
-Usually, it will include your logline, synopsis of the overarching series, character biographies, a detailed pilot outline, the pilot script as well as short summaries for your other episodes.
+A series bible is essentially a tv show pitch document that supports you in selling your own tv show idea.
+Usually, it will include your logline, synopsis of the first season and overarching series, character biographies, a detailed pilot outline, the pilot script as well as short summaries for your first season and other episodes.

-Executives are very unlikely to take your pilot script at face value, so your series bible will piece together the entire picture for them.
+Executives and network executives are very unlikely to take your tv pilot script at face value, so your series bible will piece together the entire big picture together for them.

 Anyone interested in your series needs to be engaged with the world, characters, and story.
 A writer’s statement from you also gives them a real insight into the creation of the series/